“Moooom!” I yelled, “I caught Mark reading my diary again!"

-Although, my Mom wasn't winning any Mother of the Year awards, I knew she wouldn't be happy about the recent development at school.
-She had been a “mature” student at college and had opened her law firm only a few years ago.
-Since I was a kid, I always remembered her speeches about success being a product of hard work and study.
-I felt my knees quiver at the thought of telling her I was completely failing English; simply remembering the time she had grounded Mark for losing a pointless spelling bee was enough to keep me quiet.
+Although my Mom wasn't winning any Mother of the Year awards, I knew she wouldn't be happy about the recent development at school.
+She had been a mature student at college and had opened her law firm only three years ago.
+Since I was a kid, she had graced me with long-winded speeches about success being a product of 'hard work and study'.
+I felt my knees knock at the thought of telling her I was flunking English.

 “So,” Mark whispered.
 “How much are you going to pay me to keep my mouth shut?”

-“No, they’re just…really smart,” I defended, trying to reassure myself more than her.
+“No, they’re just…really smart,” I protested, trying to reassure myself more than her.

-I had witnessed the tuition group once in the library after school playing games with miniature Dragons and talking about equations; none of them looked like the sort of people I hung around with usually.
-But, I guess all I had to do was meet up with them a few times a week and listen to them talk about Shakespeare – no big deal.
-Right?
+I had witnessed the tuition group once in the library, playing games with miniature toy dragons and talking about equations.
+Naturally, none of them looked like the sort of people I hung around with usually.
+But I guess all I had to do was meet up with them a few times a week and listen to them talk about Shakespeare – no big deal.

 “Hey,” Brett’s arms wrapped around me protectively.
 “Where do you think you’re going in such a hurry?”

-I looked up at the face of my immaculate boyfriend with his bulging biceps and cropped blonde hair, his skin flaw-free and his eyes a magnificent sea blue.
+I looked into the face of my immaculate boyfriend; with his bulging biceps and cropped blonde hair, his skin flaw-free and his eyes a magnificent sea blue.
 I should have felt lucky and I guess I was - if looks meant everything.
 But, unfortunately, Brett had skipped the personality gene.
 He only seemed to have two modes; sports or more sports and a conversation outside of that was a rarity.
-I recalled a time when I had asked him about his ambitions and had told him mine:

-I was a coward being surrounded by all of those vacant people and being so unhappy but doing nothing about it.
-But, shallow as I was, I figured I’d rather be just stuck somewhere than tied to it - or more so, back being tied to Emily Masson, the girl that nobody liked.
+I know what you’re thinking - I was a coward surrounded by all of those vacant people; so desperately unhappy but refusing to do anything about it.
 It was hard to get out of popularity once you were “inside”; it was like a routine you fell back into every time.
-Even though I had tried to claw myself out, I always ended up at a party the next weekend, with Brett trying to slide his hand up my skirt and Lauren too intoxicated to stop another guy from doing the same.
+Even though I had tried to claw myself out, I always ended up at another party, with Brett pawing me like a piece of meat and Lauren too drunk to stop another guy from doing the same.

 “I’m going to the guidance counsellor,” I repeated.
 “I need a tutor.”

-“Don't worry, I’ll give you a real private tutoring,” Brett winked as his buddies, who laughed along inappropriately.
+“Don't worry, I’ll give you a real private tutoring,” Brett sniggered at his buddies, who laughed along inappropriately.

 “Charming,” I shoved him away.
-“Listen, I have to go – I’ll see you later.”
+“Listen, I gotta go – I’ll see you around.”

-Rounding the corner, a body speeding along smashed into my own, sending us both toppling to the floor.
-I looked up to find a flustered guy staring at me; he was cute, in a nerdy way, with huge, dark eyes framed by fluttering lashes and black hair styled into a quiff.
-He was dressed in a fitted checked shirt with a pair of glasses balancing on his nose.
-He glanced away, blushing madly as I helped him pick up his books.
+Rounding the corner, a body speeding along smashed into my own; sending us both toppling to the floor.
+I looked up to find a flustered guy staring at me with huge, dark eyes framed by soft lashes.
+He was dressed in a fitted checked shirt with a pair of glasses balancing on his nose and he blushed madly as I helped him pick up his books.